 You must also give us any information, documents or comments that we ask for by the date we tell you.

 Check the Migration and Refugee Matters Practice Direction for more details about giving us information including timeframes.

 You can send us information about your case online.

-- if you did not lodge the application online, or did not lodge the application online as a registered user, you can still give us information online.
+- if you did not lodge the application online, or did not lodge the application online as a registered user, you can still give us information online without an account.

 Other ways to give us information

 - email - please read the email guidelines